 - Preheat the oven to 375°F.

-- Combine olive oil and salt together on a baking sheet and then add the bread cubes and toss to coat.
+- Combine olive oil and salt together on a baking sheet and then add the bread cubes and toss to coat.1 pound (about 6 cups) sourdough bread, crust removed and cut or torn into half to 1 inch cubes, 2 tablespoons olive oil, ¼ teaspoon salt

-- Bake for 15-20 minutes, stirring occasionally, until the croutons are lightly browned.
+- Bake for 15 to 20 minutes, stirring occasionally, until the croutons are lightly browned.

 - Remove from the oven and let cool on the baking sheet.